-U. S. Census Information
+U. S. Census Population Information

 (Arguably the best free searchable U.S. Census access, plus many other records.
 Worth setting up the required login; they will not contact you if you check the appropriate boxes.)

-- Browse census records from the archives.
+- Browse census records from Internet Archive.

 - Check county or state GenWeb pages